resendislab/sc-PHENIX/Neuronal over-smoothing/readme.md

 The data can be downloaded from:
 - Broad Institute's Single Cell Portal, as detailed above.
-- Directly from Figshare via the Figshare link provided in the Sources section.
+- Directly from Figshare via the link provided in the Sources section.